This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Cooking at a low temperature means that these meats need to be cooked for longer.
 However, we don’t know about you, but blasting a whole chicken with your grill does not sound like a great idea, it brings up images of a burned outer skin and an uncooked middle.
 Yuck!

-Obviously, grilling and barbecuing are different, as you wouldn’t barbecue a burger for 4 hours at 225 degrees.
+Obviously, grilling and barbecuing are different, as you typically wouldn’t barbecue a burger for an hour (although you could if you wanted to).
 This is reserved for meats that really do need this style of cooking to bring the very best to the table.

 The temperature and time taken to cook are key aspects of the barbecuing cooking style.